apache/cordova-docs/www/docs/en/2.8.0/guide/plugin-development/blackberry10/index.md

 ## Creating the native part of your plugin ##

-To create the native portion of your plugin, open the BlackBerry 10 NDK IDE and select File > New > BlackBerry Project > Native Extension > BlackBerry WebWorks.
+To create the native portion of your plugin, open the BlackBerry 10 NDK IDE and select <a href="../../../cordova/file/fileobj/fileobj.html">File</a> > New > BlackBerry Project > Native Extension > BlackBerry WebWorks.
 Enter your desired project name / location and click finish.

 The project created by the IDE contains sample code for a memory plugin.
 You may replace or modify these files to include your own functionality.